-Tier 1 Programs/Supports C 0 • • S17 School universal social emotional learning (SEL) curriculum A universal SEL curriculum that is aligned with schoolwide behavioral expectations is integrated into the overall curriculum at the schoolwide and classroom levels with fidelity.
+Tier 1 Programs/Supports O • • • \$17 School universal social emotional learning (SEL) curriculum A universal SEL curriculum that is aligned with schoolwide behavioral expectations is integrated into the overall curriculum at the schoolwide and classroom levels with fidelity.
 All teachers demonstrate competence in implementing the SEL curriculum in their classrooms, with ongoing PD and coaching support.
-The SEL curriculum is integrated into all academic subject areas and school routines.
-0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place S18 School health education and prevention All students receive health education programming consistent with state and federal guidelines.
+SEL curriculum is integrated into all academic subject areas and school routines.
+0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place \$18 School health education and prevention All students receive health education programming consistent with state and federal guidelines.
 All students, as appropriate to their developmental level, are exposed to mental health literacy, as well as suicide, violence, and substance misuse prevention programming through the health education curriculum and/or separate initiatives.
-0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place S19 School behavioral expectations A schoolwide positive behavioral expectations and acknowledgment system is implemented with fidelity.
-The school has five or fewer positively stated behavior expectations posted in visible locations in the school and examples tailored to specific locations (behavior matrix).
-Expected behaviors are taught at school and classroom levels.
-All staff and most students can list the expectations.
-All staff use a consistent, equitable process to acknowledge positive behavior.
-0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place \$20 School restorative disciplinary practices (RPs) Restorative disciplinary policies and processes are implemented with fidelity.
+0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place S19 School behavioral expectations A schoolwide and classroom-level positive behavioral expectations and behavior acknowledgment system is developed and implemented with fidelity.
+The school has five or fewer positively stated behavioral expectations posted in visible locations in the school, with examples tailored to specific locations (i.e., behavior matrix).
+Expected behaviors are taught formally at the schoolwide and classroom levels.
+All staff and a majority of students can list the expectations.
+0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place S20 School restorative disciplinary practices (RPs) Restorative disciplinary policies and processes are implemented with fidelity.
 RPs emphasize a relational, trauma-informed approach to student behavior and favor restorative and inclusive rather than punitive and exclusionary practices.
 Discipline policies provide clear guidance regarding use of RPs in response to problem behaviors.
-Teachers receive support in deciding when to employ RPs vs. other disciplinary measures.
-Use of RP practices in response to discipline is monitored for impact.
+Teachers receive support in deciding when to employ RPs vs. other disciplinary measures; student individualized support plans include use of RPs and RP plans include use of Tier 2 and 3 supports; RP plans are monitored for impact.
 0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place

-Tier 1 Programs/Supports continued $\circ$ O 0 • • S21 Tier 1 Behavioral health consultation All teachers have access to expert behavioral health consultation to support implementation of all classroom-level behavioral health and social emotional programming and procedures, including the SEL curricula and positive schoolwide expectations.
+Tier 1 Programs/Supports continued \circ 0 0 • • \$21 Tier 1 Behavioral health consultation All teachers have access to expert behavioral health consultation to support implementation of all classroom-level behavioral health and social emotional programming and procedures, including the SEL curricula and positive schoolwide expectations.
 Behavioral health support can be provided by school-and/or community-based behavioral health staff.
 0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place